 WooCommerce is extremely friendly for developers because it has a ton of actions and filters - or just hooks.
 We use them often when we develop WooCommerce plugins or tweak our checkout process, here at WP Desk.
-That's why we created this WooCommerce checkout hooks guide, to help every developer beginner or advanced to find the hooks he is looking for.
+That's why we created this article about WooCommerce checkout page hooks.
+We hope that this visual hook guide helps every WooCommerce developer to navigate through hooks 😊.

 WooCommerce Checkout Hooks - Visual Guide

-By default only some of the hooks are used by WooCommerce to add:
+👉🏽 By default, some hooks are used by WooCommerce to add:

 - login form before checkout form (